 Bradley Zamczyk represents clients in personal injury claims, including automobile and e-scooter accidents, as well as product liability and wrongful death claims.
 In recent years, his practice has expanded to defending rideshare drivers in claims arising out of auto accidents, sexual and physical assaults, and wrongful death, as well as uninsured motorist claims arising out of rideshare accidents.
 In his extensive product liability practice, Brad handles numerous claims involving exercise equipment, toys, bicycles, and household products.
 Brad leverages his decades of wide-ranging experience and knowledge in order to provide his clients with advice and counsel aligned with their business and objectives.

-Brad also has significant experience with the defense of professional liability claims against lawyers, insurance companies, health care providers, insurance agents and brokers, and real estate agents.
-In addition to his successful defense of real estate professionals in fraud and negligence trials, Brad has counseled lawyers in response to state bar complaints and assisted insurance industry clients with insurance bad faith and contribution claims.
+Brad also has significant experience with defending professional liability claims against lawyers, insurance companies, health care providers, insurance agents and brokers, and real estate agents.
+In addition to his successful defense of real estate professionals in fraud and negligence trials, Brad counsels lawyers in response to state bar complaints and assists insurance industry clients with insurance bad faith and contribution claims.

-His background further includes handling premises liability, employment discrimination, defamation, environmental, and business torts cases.
+His background further includes litigating premises liability, employment discrimination, defamation, environmental, and business torts cases.

 Brad began his career with a firm in the San Francisco area.
-After a decade of bolstering his experience there, he joined Hinshaw & Culbertson LLP.
+After a decade of bolstering his experience there, he joined Hinshaw.